Superior404/sensorstation-small/README.md

 ![Image1](images/image1.png)
 ![Image2](images/image2.png)

-## License
+## Disclaimer

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is provided as-is, without any warranty or guarantee of any kind.
+The creator of this project is not responsible for any damage that may occur to hardware or property as a result of using or misusing this project.

 ## Acknowledgments